-- Provides free services for the literacy community in NY City and State
+- Provides free services for the literacy community in New York City and New York State

 - Professional development to ensure that literacy instructors and administrators have access to exemplary models of instruction

-- The LAC Academy, which offers rigorous, certificate-bearing courses to experienced and aspiring adult educators
+- The LAC Academy offers rigorous, certificate-bearing courses to experienced and aspiring adult educators

 - A data collection and management system (ASISTS) designed to help programs monitor and report on their effectiveness